 But whether I’m obsessed with my research is neither here nor there [I am].
 The point of this post is to let y’all know what my life as a PhD entails, just in case you’re wondering what I’ve been doing with the last 2, going on 3, years of my life OR if you’re thinking about hopping on that Humanities PhD train yourself.

 Major things I need to get done for them folks to slide me that young PhD: Coursework, Master’s Defense, General [or Comprehensive] Exam, Proposal Defense, and Dissertation Defense.
 So let’s get on with what each of those things are.

 Coursework: These are the classes you take for your degree.
 In my department, you traditionally are completely finished with coursework before you move on to any of the other phases.
 Generally takes about 2-3 years depending on if you came in with a Masters and on the program itself.
 This is just like your upper-level undergrad classes but charged up.
 You have class, you have things to read, and you spend the semester working on a term paper.
-You make piss poor use of your time and wait ’till a week before class to take it seriously.
+You make piss poor use of your time and wait ’till a week before the end of class to take the paper seriously.
 Somewhere in your mad dash through articles on Academic Search Complete you question why you waited so long.
 You turn in a decent enough project.